Baerthe/RedSrc/README.md

 # RedSrc
-RedSrc is the working project title for a Survivor Extraction project.
+RedSrc is the working project title for a RPG project.
 The project is currently using open assets.
 The Code is open source using Godot Engine 4.5.1 .net and licensed under AGPL-3.0-only.

 ## More Information
-See [Architecture](Architecture.md) for more information on the project structure and design.
 See [License](LICENSE.txt) for more information about the project's license.

 # Resource Assets